ife-bat/oeleo/README.md

   )

   # Running the worker with 5 minutes intervals.
   # You can also use an oeleo scheduler for this.
+The RichScheduler is kind-of cool.
   worker.connect_to_db()
   while True:
     worker.filter_local()